ANP all praise for police martyrs

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: Paying glowing tribute to police martyrs, the Awami National Party (ANP) on Wednesday said the party owned those who laid down their lives while fighting the terrorists.
+PESHAWAR: Paying glowing tribute to police martyrs, the Awami National Party (ANP) on Wednesday said the party owed those who laid down their lives while fighting the terrorists.

 Speaking at a news conference, ANP provincial information committee chairperson and MPA Samar Haroon Bilour said the Pakhtun nationalist party expressed its solidarity with the Khyber Pakhtunkhwa police on Police Shuhada Day.